iankristoper/Student-Information-System/README.md

 # My-Java-Project
-This is my java projects
+This is one my java projects

+In this project it highlights the following:
+  Encapsulation
+  Constructors
+  Class and methods